 Douglas Ullman, Jr.

 Doug was a member of the American Battlefield Trust’s digital and education teams from 2010-2018, playing a key role in the creation of history content on the website, including the Civil War In4 and War Department video series, battle apps guides, and history articles.
 He continues his Civil War work as an independent historian with a specific interest in New York troops and the major campaigns of 1864.
 Doug is also a professional actor and teacher who has performed Off-Broadway, across the United States, and internationally, and teaches private voice lessons in Northern Virginia.
 He is a graduate of New York University's Steinhardt School of Education and Culture.

 Kristopher D. White

 Kris is the education manager at the American Battlefield Trust.
 White is a graduate of Norwich University with an M.A. in Military History, as well as a graduate of California University of Pennsylvania with a B.A. in History.
 For nearly five years he served as a staff military historian at Fredericksburg and Spotsylvania National Military Park.
 White is the co-founder of Emerging Civil War and is also the co-creator of the Engaging the Civil War Series, which is a partnership between Southern Illinois University Press and Emerging Civil War.
-An award-winning speaker and editor, White has authored, co-authored, or edited nearly two-dozen books; and is the author and co-author of numerous history-related articles.
+An award-winning speaker and editor, White has authored, co-authored, or edited nearly two-dozen books; and he frequently leads tours in the United States and abroad.